The first colonists on Mars take a one-way trip – is that a mistake?

 ~ Chopped herbs

 Prick potato skins all over.
 Microwave until done – fork tines will slide easily into the center.
 (You remembered to bring forks from Earth, didn’t you?)
-Serve with choice of herbs – I like chives and thyme.
+Serve with a choice of herbs – I like chives and thyme.
 Some potato varieties are a bit dry, so mash in water and wish you had milk.

 Wash and dry a selection of greens and herbs.
 Serve raw.
 And plain.
 Sorry, no salad dressing yet on Mars.